UKCA marking for structural steel to BS EN 1090-1 Execution of steel structures and aluminium structures.

 The standard explains that all structural steel is safety critical and therefore all manufacturing will need to be carried out in a controlled manner.

-This means that the manufacturer / distributor must document and implement a Factory Production Control (FPC) system and have the system certified by a Notified Body.
+This means that the manufacturer / distributor must document and implement a Factory Production Control (FPC) system and have the system certified by an Approved Body.
 The manufacturer / distributor will also need to produce a Declaration of Performance (DoP).

 This is a legal document that must be produced by the manufacturer / distributor and supplied with the product(s).